ClickerNZ/ED_FullyMappedBASIC/README.md

 ### ZIP PACKAGE

 The zip file contains the following:
-- ED_FullyMappedBASIC.tmc main script file which contains all the configuration axes and button mapping
+- ED_BASIC_Warthog.tmc main script file which contains all the configuration axes and button mapping
 - ED_GameBindings.ttm script support file which contains definitions of various keypresses and DX inputs
 - This readme.md file
 - A Map Files folder which contains